tomcam/ec2-linux2-ami/docs/README.md

 ```

 However when I did it I got the error `Unable to locate credentials.
 You can configure credentials by running "aws configure".`
+* **Blocking bug:** in the VPC route table part (second half) of [How do I troubleshoot problems connecting to my EC2 Linux instance using SSH?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/?icmpid=support_rt_kc_articles) it says "In the navigation pane, choose Route Tables and then select your VPC route table from the list" I have no idea what my VPC route table is.
+That's why I came to this article.

 ## Troubleshooting
 * I tried to run the command `aws ec2 get-console-output --instance-id i-065aa3e3f23ae9859 --region us-west-1`.
 I returned the error `Unable to locate credentials.
 You can configure credentials by running "aws configure".` I already did so.